vaibhavishanbhag/Learn-And-Code-AI/Week1/week1.md

 # Day 4 - Data Preprocessing in AI & Building Our First AI Model

 ## Objective
-In this session, we learnt about **Feature engineering** and its techniques with hands-on **Data Preprocessing** and explored how to train a basic Machine Learning model using `scikit-learn`.
+In this session, we will learn about **Feature engineering** and its techniques with hands-on **Data Preprocessing** and explored how to train a basic Machine Learning model using `scikit-learn`.
 We covered data preprocessing, model training, evaluation, and interpretation of results.

 #### Feature Engineering